akiipli/Allan/GL_SDL_hybrid_IK/README.txt

 Changes for subdivision system.
 Subdivision is restrictable to Max level in Objects.
 Also combo value in Properties panel introduced.
 This value highlights in yellow and affects multiple selected items.

-10:00 AM 3/24/2023
-Shift + L in Object Mode switches linear pose in and off.

 8:03 PM 3/23/2023
 Ctrl + Shift + Left / Right changes Timeline 10 frames left or right changing Start and End Times.